hossfahad/Parking-App/README.md

 Parko - Parking Made Easier

-Team Members: Richard Amin (https://github.com/ra1993) , Irina Fedorova (https://github.com/irinafedorovacisc)
+Team Members: Richard Amin (https://github.com/ra1993) , Irina Fedorova (https://github.com/irinafedorovacisc), Fahad Hossain (https://github.com/hossfahad)
 Assisted by: Zhik (https://github.com/zhik)

 Summary: For the CUNY Hackathon, our prompt was to find a way to make New Yorkers lives a bit easier.
 So our plan was to develop Parko with the intention to save time.
 In New York, time is one of our biggest assets.
 Parko is a user-exchanged parking app.
 Users may exchange parking spots from other drivers and vice-versa from street parking, to parking garages and even driveways.